Addiction Recovery

 Detoxification

 The initial phase of inpatient care is detoxification.
 It involves eliminating addictive substances from your body.
-During this phase, healthcare professionals will address your withdrawal symptoms and guide you as you adjust to the absence of substances.
+During inpatient care, healthcare professionals will address your withdrawal symptoms and guide you as you adjust to the absence of substances.

 Therapy